The Official Law Firm of UWF Athletics

 Escambia County 2 4 3

 This comparison reveals critical insights about road safety risks.
 Motorcyclists face disproportionately high risks compared to both passenger car occupants and other vulnerable road users.
 In Escambia County specifically, motorcycle riders experience higher fatality rates per crash than bicyclists, while maintaining crash volumes that approach pedestrian incident levels.
-The data shows that while Escambia County represents only a small fraction of Florida's overall population, it accounts for a significant percentage of the state's motorcycle crashes and fatalities, highlighting the urgent need for targeted safety interventions in our region.

 Primary Collision Factors for Motorcycle Accidents